 6. Crickets

 The best way to combat this pest is simply by keeping those moist areas dry.
-Patch up any leaks and seal any possible entryways to avoid an unwanted symphony.
+Patch any leaks and seal any possible entryways to avoid an unwanted symphony.

 7. Cockroaches

 These six-legged roaches prefer to come out at night.
 They are quick, quiet, and usually come in great numbers.
-Not only are they hard to get rid of, but they can also carry several diseases which can be very dangerous to you and your family.
+Not only are they hard to get rid of, but they can also carry several diseases that can be very dangerous to you and your family.

 They prefer to come out during times of little or no activity, and unfortunately, you may need the aid of a pest control specialist to get rid of them for good.